The Power of Spatial Analysis: Patterns in Geography

 By studying their topological, geometric, and geographic properties, we can uncover patterns we’ve never seen before.
 This is spatial analysis!

 - Routing can show you the quickest path.

-- Optimal location analysis can find the most suitable location to build.
+- Optimal location analysis can find the most suitable location to build with network analysis.

 What’s their relationship?